 The EBA Guidelines set out seven devices to repurchase securitised assets which are not to be considered indicative of "active portfolio management".
 To the extent that a transaction only contains some or all of those seven devices and does not provide any other form of repurchase, then the STS criterion will be met.
 If the transaction should contain a repurchase device that is not included in the EBA's list, then an analysis will need to be conducted as to whether this additional device offends against the principles set out in the EBA Guidelines (15.a and b) as defining "active portfolio management".

-PCS has reviewed all the repurchase devices set out in the Prospectus and the Mortgage Receivables Purchase Agreement and each one meets the EBA guidelines.
+PCS has reviewed the repurchase devices set out in the Prospectus and these are acceptable within the context of the EBA final guidelines.